RZRuiZhang/RZRuiZhang.github.io/index.md

 #### Biography：

-I am R, Postgraduate Student in Mathematical and Computational Finance in University of Oxford.
+I am Rui Zhang, Postgraduate Student in Mathematical and Computational Finance in University of Oxford.
 I have received a Bachelor’s degree with Honors in Mathematics from Cuiying Honors College, Lanzhou University